shoganhennessy/Econ_text_data/Blog_post_exploration/2_RePEc_listings.md

 >
 > – [Top5itis, R Serrano (2018)](http://hdl.handle.net/10419/202594)

-\-\> measure citations from making a top 5, and follow on. ^Note that the graph or statistics on that LOOK like some causal identification of the effect, which is not the case yet, so be careful to not use causal language.

 SHow how many articles in the top 10.
 The accepted top 5 is not the top 5 by total or mean citation count, documented previously in (Anauati et al. 2018 NBER WP